How To Make Chocolate-Dipped Strawberries

 Indulgent Edible Black and White Arrangements

-The first strawberry crop of the year always turns into a hefty portion of indulgent chocolate-dipped strawberries with fresh cream or ice cream.
+The first strawberry crop of the year at my allotment always turns into a hefty portion of overindulgent chocolate-dipped strawberries with fresh cream or ice cream.
 Or both!
 Then we go back to being good and enjoying the healthy stuff nature offers us with so little intervention required on our part.

 Because I don’t have a massive garden, I got an allotment.
 About a third of my plot was covered with strawberries when I got it years ago, and I never removed them.
 I hardly paid much attention to this part of the lot, apart from removing the weeds, bed it with straw (to deter the slugs from eating MY fruits) or occasionally watering it on the five hot days a year the UK is blessed with if we are lucky!